 I needed to use careful consideration when altering the binary oppositions within the text.
 ‘Flipping’ the binaries to make the previously marginalised discourse dominant (Johnson, 2001) has an adverse effect to the transformation process.
 Hourihan (1997) states that “If you simply turn it (a binary opposition)on its head, it is still a dualism”.
 Thus, I needed to ensure that I did not simply depict the male as destructive and the woman as rational, as this would still privilege one gender over another.

 I determined that to create a discursive shift, I needed to depict both genders in a neutral way, abstaining from privileging one over the other.
 To this end, I associated an equal level of emotional sensitivity and rationality with both characters.
-As such the stereotypical binary that women are emotional and men are rational has been removed.
+As such, the stereotypical binary that women are emotional and men are rational has been removed.
 At first I countered the dualism of the woman as emotional and the male as rational by making the knight emotionally sensitive and slightly erratic in his behaviour and the woman as coherent and balanced.
 However, this still retained the binary, thus preventing a complex and full transformation of the base text.
 Instead, I have emphasised that emotional sensitivity does not equate to a loss in rational behaviour by equalising the level of emotion and reason both characters have.

 The genre and time period of “La Belle Dame Sans Merci” were also changed.
 The genre of romantic poetry naturalises the gender discourse of the base text, that a woman is inferior to a man.
 To correct this, the transformed text was distanced from the conventional narrative structure used in romantic poetry.
 Therefore, the reader is not inclined accept the naturalised ideology that women should be submissive to men.
 Initially, I had planned to transform the text into a narration of the psychological counselling session.
 However, this proved problematic, as the transformed text would still retain the conventional narrative structure used in the base text.
 Instead, I transformed the text into an official medical document.
 This thereby disrupts what Jauss would call the reader’s “horizon of expectation” (?)in that no closure or predictably is granted by the structure of the text.

-In addition the discourse is changed to a medical discourse within a psychology report.
+In addition, the discourse is changed to a medical discourse within a psychology report.
 This medical discourse depicts the woman as being professional and rational whilst within the previous romantic discourse, the woman is depicted as being sexually deviant and wild.
 Furthermore, the woman is no longer overshadowed by the male.
 The report is written from her perspective, and she is given a name, Dr. Laura Belle, thus she is no longer silenced.

 On a micro linguistic level, I have altered the language used from emotive and descriptive to scientific and informative.
 The base text used expressive and vivid words to describe the woman such as “wild” and “strange”.
 These signifiers created the signified image of a destructive femme fatale.
 By changing the vocabulary to be scientific, rather than emotive, I have eliminated the negative connotations created of the woman.